 Clipper Ship City of Adelaide BENEATH THE SOUTHERN CROSS

-For other overseas postage please use my contact form http://ritabradd.com/contact/
+For international price and p&p enquiries, please use my contact form https://ritabradd.com/contact/

 ‘Clipper Ship City of Adelaide BENEATH THE SOUTHERN CROSS’ is a very special jacket-wrapped hardback book, fully illustrated on silk-coated paper.
 It tells of the extraordinary rescue from demolition at the Scottish Maritime Museum of the oldest surviving composite clipper ship in the world, 1864 City of Adelaide, also known as Carrick, by a group of South Australian businessmen whose mission was to return her to Adelaide as a most significant part of the State’s heritage.

 As a ‘tall ships groupie’ I discovered the plight of the ship in 1999 in Greenock, during the Cutty Sark Tall Ships Race.
 She got right under my skin.
 I delved into her background to find out why she was in this predicament.
 By chance I discovered a diary existed that was written on the maiden voyage in 1864, by a young woman.
 This made me determined to accompany City of Adelaide to record her last ever voyage in tandem with that written on her first one.